bonomani/devmon/docs/TEMPLATES.md

 OID2  : .1.1.3     : branch
 ```

-Walking the OID1 and OID2 return the values:
+Walking the OID1 and OID2 return the values and results when combining to:
 ```
 OID1:
 .1.1.2.1 = .1.1.3.1194